wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <a target="_blank" href="https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html">Docs</a>:
 <a target="_blank" href="https://aws.amazon.com/aws-cost-management/aws-cost-and-usage-reporting/">
 AWS Cost & Usage Report (AWS CUR)</a> contains the most comprehensive set of cost and usage data available.

+NOTE: The <a target="_blank" href="https://calculator.aws/#/">AWS Pricing Calculator at https://calculator.aws/#</a> is used to estimate costs for specific architectures.
+Different server types have different costs.
+The same services in different regions have different prices.
+Transfer of data between different regions incur charges.

 AWS billing reports are published to an Amazon Simple Storage Service (Amazon S3) bucket.